-Saving you the time and effort of finding these tip-top tweeters yourself, the team at Quidblog runs through 20 of the best…
+Saving you the time and effort of finding these tip-top tweeters yourself, the team at Quidco Discover runs through 20 of the best…

-Hannah, who works for money.co.uk, is a great source for breaking deals, vouchers and money saving news.
+Hannah, who is the editor at money.co.uk, is a great source for breaking deals, vouchers and money saving news.
 Particularly good follow for food and drink discounts!

 Peter Millikin’s blog www.youcouldsave.co.uk is popular for a reason – it’s because he knows his stuff.
 Many tweets are personal but in addition to his site’s blogs there are also useful retweets of other worthy articles.

 The very personable creator of award winning website www.miss-thrifty.co.uk tweets on all manner of subjects from fashion to finance and was the winner of the 2011 Cosmopolitan Best Lifestyle Blog.

 No money saving Twitter list would be complete with the master himself.
 The brains behind www.moneysavingexpert.com, which he sold to Money Supermarket for £87 million, Martin Lewis is the country’s most famous personal finance guru.

 Editor of the Guardian money website, Hilary Osborne has considerable journalistic experience in the personal finance arena.
 She tweets in a personal capacity.